CumulusNetworks/docs/content/cumulus-linux-52/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 - Update any of the profile settings you want to change (`announce-interval`, `delay-req-interval`, `priority1`, `sync-interval`, `announce-timeout`, `domain`, `priority2`, `transport`, `delay-mechanism`, `local-priority`).
 - Set the custom profile to be the current profile.

-The following example commands create a custom profile called CUSTOM1, which is based on the predifined profile ITU 8275-1.
+The following example commands create a custom profile called CUSTOM1 based on the predifined profile ITU 8275-1.
 The commands set the `domain` to 3 and the `announce-timeout` to 5, then set `CUSTOM1` to be the current profile:

 ```
 cumulus@switch:~$  nv set service ptp 1 profile CUSTOM1